-In this unit students study a scene and an associated monologue.
+In this unit, students study a scene and an associated monologue from a script.
 They initially develop an interpretation of the prescribed scene.
-This work includes exploring theatrical possibilities and using dramaturgy across the three stages of the production process.
-Students then develop a creative and imaginative interpretation of the monologue that is embedded in the specified scene.
-To realise their interpretation, they work in production roles as an actor and director, or as a designer.
+This work includes exploring theatrical possibilities and using dramaturgy across the 3 stages of the production process.
+Students then develop an interpretation of the monologue that is embedded in the specified scene.
+To realise their interpretation, students work in production roles as an actor and director, or as a designer.

-Students' work for Areas of Study 1 and 2 is supported through analysis of a performance they attend.
-The performance must be selected from the VCE Theatre Studies Unit 4 Playlist Students analyse acting, direction and design and the use of theatre technologies, as appropriate to the production.
+Students' work for Areas of Study 1 and 2 is supported through the analysis and evaluation of a production they attend for their work in Area of Study 3, from the prescribed VCE Theatre Studies Playlist published annually on the VCAA website.
+Students analyse and evaluate acting, direction and design in the selected production and consider the application of theatre technologies.